The Importance of Inclusion

-Lopez became committed to both of these clubs’ objectives and helps coordinate actions to improve inclusion within her student body.
-She has created alumni directories and consulting programs for ALPFA and organizes student events for the MIBS.
+Lopez became committed to both to the objectives of both of these associations and helps coordinate actions to improve inclusion within her student body.
+She has created alumni directories and consulting programs for ALPFA and organizes student events for MIBS.
 “I want to help empower minorities and help the majority be able to better connect and leave their comfort zones,” explains Lopez.
 “That way, we can learn more from each other and have a contributing and welcoming student body.”

 Lopez is wrapping up a summer internship, where she is applying the concepts she has learned in the classroom and her desire to connect with others.
 She is interning at Accenture, a global technology and services company, where she is a summer analyst helping with consulting work.

 Because of her love for problem solving, she plans to continue working in consulting after she graduates in April 2022.
 “I love making the world a better place.
 Through consulting, we can help other businesses improve and become more profitable, but also make a bigger positive impact on other peoples’ lives,” says Lopez.

 However, for Lopez, her long-term goal is to ultimately become a professor of global supply chain where she can influence future GSCM students.
 “Global supply chain has so many things that I'd love to learn more about,” she says.
 “Being able to do research and discover ways to make the industry even more effective as a professor is something I want to do.
 I also enjoy mentoring and connecting with people.
 I want to share my experiences and advice with future students and also show them the importance of inclusivity and uniting together in order to influence people's lives for good.”